 All airlines (IATA and Non IATA Members) and their intermodal partners are eligible to become SIS participants under the "SIS for Airlines & Intermodal" program.
 This membership covers all 4 submission classes: Passenger, Cargo, UATP and Miscellaneous/Non-Transportation.
 The participation fees incurred under this model are variable, based on budgetary expectations of operating cost, and vary according to the size and status of the participant (larger, smaller, etc.; IATA, non-IATA, etc.).
 This is the core agreement for SIS Participation and includes governance rights such as the ability to vote for changes to the standard industry agreement terms, or to vote for changes to functionality at the SIS General Meeting.

-A sample of the "Standard Agreement for SIS Participation" (zip) is available for information purposes only, not for signature.
+A sample of the "Standard Agreement for SIS Participation" (pdf) is available for information purposes only, not for signature.
 The costs of using SIS under this program are outlined in Attachment A (pdf) of the agreement.

 Documents required for joining